 As I’m driving home, I think about some more.
 Then I head to the corporate Burger King location near their headquarters.

 It’s a few blocks from my home.
 I drive around the drive-thru’s outer perimeter but see no signage touting it.

 Now I’m fully committed to finding out more about it.
-After a quick internet search, I encounter nothing.
+But, after a quick internet search, I encounter nothing.

-This adventure ends up taking me to five more locations en route to Westchester.
-I finally find the BK on Bird Road and 117th Avenue with the poster I’m looking for.
+This adventure takes me to five more locations en route to Westchester.
+I finally found the BK on Bird Road and 117th Avenue with the poster I’m looking for.

 It had all the right flavor notes of a Whopper but seemed to be missing the very pronounced flame-grilled taste that makes Burger King who they are.
-I liked it, but I have a feeling this was a little off, so I’m hoping to give it another go again in a few days.
+I liked it, but I feel this was a little off, so I’m hoping to give it another go again in a few days.

 My parents split their Whopper, and both loved it even though I forgot to get cheese.
 But, hey, you can’t win ’em all.